-- N represents the size of the overall universe of cases; - n represents the number of cases in the sample: - K represents the number of cases in the universe where a methodological error occurred (assumed to be one percent of the universe of cases); and - k represents the number of methodological errors in the sample (assumed to be zero11).
+- N represents the size of the overall universe of records; - n represents the number of records in the sample; - K represents the number of records in the universe where a methodological error occurred (assumed to be one percent of the universe of records); and - k represents the number of methodological errors in the sample (assumed to be zero11).

-Table 5 illustrates for a range of potential universe sizes the number of cases that must be reviewed - assuming a one percent error rate - in order to be 99 percent confident that at least one case with a methodological error will be included in the sample.
+Table 5 illustrates for a range of potential universe sizes the number of records that must be reviewed - assuming a one percent error rate - in order to be 99 percent confident that at least one record with a methodological error will be included in the sample.